 - Garnish - Sprinkle with the sliced coriander leaves.

 This sauce is essentially a lighter version of an Indian curry.
-In my version, we add butter to the oil for added richness and slow simmer the potatoes in the most concentrated sauce possible for that pop of flavor.
+In my curry shrimp version, we add butter to the vegetable oil for added richness and simmer the potatoes slowly to get the most concentrated, delectable sauce possible.

 What to serve on the side

-The classic way to serve this dish is as a comfort food over steaming rice.
-However my favorite way to eat this is over leafy greens with a drizzle of lemon.
+The classic way to serve this dish is as a comfort food with fresh green chili.
+I love how the delicious sauce tastes with steaming hot rice and a squeeze of lime juice.
+However, my favorite way to eat this is over leafy greens with a drizzle of lemon juice.
 Other ideas include:

 - By itself, with chopped scallion